MonkeyDeRiven/Website-Pizza-Delivery-Service/README.md

 ### Major Changes
 If you have changed your `env.txt` or if you want to start from scratch you have to delete and recreate volumes.
 Be aware that your data base entries will be lost!
-To do so stop the running containers `docker-compose down` and than delete the images with:
+To do so stop the running containers `docker-compose down` and delete the images.

-- `docker rmi --force mariadb`
-- `docker rmi --force phpmyadmin/phpmyadmin`
-- `docker rmi --force docker_php-apache` (Note: The name of this image may vary depending on your installation.
-Please check your existing images with `docker images` and delete the images you do not need anymore. )
+Note: The name of this image may vary depending on your installation.
+Please check your existing images with `docker images` and delete the images you do not need anymore.

 ### Misc
-- There is a `Makefile` that includes several usefull shortcuts for docker.
-When you have `make`on your system you may call
+- There is a `Makefile` that includes several usefull shortcuts for handling docker.
+When you have `make`on your system (otherwise you may at least read the commands from the file) you may call the following commands:
    - `make start` to start the containers (instead of `docker-compose up -d`)
    - `make stop` to stop the containers
    - `make console` to open a shell in the apache docker container (You better know what you are doing?
 Really!?)